extragoodlabs/jumpwire/docs/rds-gateway-guide.md

 It launches the JumpWire gateway as an ECS task running on Fargate, a full serverless setup.
 The ECS task also runs in a private subnet of the VPC along with the database.
 A Network Load Balancer listens for connections from the Internet, and forwards them to our gateway task.
 A DNS hostname is associated with the Load Balancer using Route53.

 This guide assumes there is an existing VPC created with public and private subnets.
-It will create an RDS instance in the private subnet along with the JumpWire gateway for demonstration purposes.
+It will create an RDS instance in the private subnet along with the JumpWire gateway, but you can use an existing database if you are launching into a live environment.

 ![AWS Architecture](../images/rds-gateway.svg)